centrifugal/helm-charts/charts/centrifugo/README.md

 The ALB health check configuration above assumes that the Centrifugo internal port (default 9000) is exposed on the same Service targeted by the Ingress.

-If you enable separate Services (useSeparateInternalService, useSeparateGrpcService, or useSeparateUniGrpcService) or override ports, the ALB health check must be updated to target the Service and port that exposes the internal /health endpoint.
+If you enable separate Services (serviceInternal.useSeparate, serviceGrpc.useSeparate, or serviceUniGrpc.useSeparate) or override ports, the ALB health check must be updated to target the Service and port that exposes the internal /health endpoint.
 Otherwise, targets will remain unhealthy.

 #### GCP GKE Ingress